Parsl/parslguts/taskpath.rst

 What happens when making this definition is that Python *does* make a regular function, but instead of binding the name ``add`` to that function, instead it passes it to a decorating function ``parsl.python_app``.
 That decorating function is allowed to do pretty much anything, but in Parsl it replaces the function definition with a new ``PythonApp`` object, constructed from that underlying regular function (and a few other parameters).

-[TODO: link to Python decorator description, perhaps in python docs?]
+.. todo:: link to Python decorator description, perhaps in python docs?

 link to parsl.python_app source code: `parsl/app/app.py line 108 <https://github.com/Parsl/parsl/blob/3f2bf1865eea16cc44d6b7f8938a1ae1781c61fd/parsl/app/app.py#L108>`_

-[TODO: link to PythonApp code]
+.. todo:: link to PythonApp code

 Later on, when the workflow executes this expression: